Contributing to MCP Server¶

 Versioning¶

 The project version is managed through Git tags.
-When creating a release, an annotated tag (e.g., v1.0.0
+When creating a release, an annotated tag (e.g., v1.0.0) should be used.

 License¶